wwpass/gluu/radius-nonce/README.md

 # OpenID connect for Gluu RADIUS

-This software allows using OpenID connect to authenticate Cisco ASA in FREERADIUS.
+This software allows using OpenID connect to authenticate Cisco ASA or OpenVPN in FREERADIUS.
 The web site authenticates in Gluu using OpenID Connect API and generates nonce.
-This is fed into Cisco AnyConnect by redirecting to `anyconnect://` URI with received nonce as password.
-Cisco ASA then authenticates the user in RADIUS where another custom script checks `password` field against saved nonce by makeing request to the same app and authenticates the request if the nonce matches.
+This is fed into Cisco AnyConnect by redirecting to `anyconnect://` or ``wwpovpn://` URI with received nonce as password.
+VPN server then authenticates the user in RADIUS where another custom script checks `password` field against saved nonce by makeing request to the same app and authenticates the request if the nonce matches.

 ## Installation and configuration

-It's assumed that Gluu is running and Cisco ASA is configured to use FREERADIUS on the same server.
+It's assumed that Gluu is running and Cisco ASA and/or OpenVPN server is configured to use FREERADIUS on the server with Gluu.

 ### Gluu configuration
 1. Open `Configuration -> OpenID Connect -> Scopes`.
 Open scope `profile`.
 Add `memberOf` claim to that scope and click "Update" to save the changes.